Datis: Biography

-Datis and another officer named Artaphernes replaced a commander named Mardonius.
+During the Greco-Persian Wars, Datis and Artaphernes replaced the commander Mardonius, whose ships had fallen victim to a huge storm when sailing round Mount Athos.
 Datis was ordered to reduce Athens and Eretria to slavery, and bring the Greek slaves before the Achaemenid king.
 To achieve this, Datis sought to establish a bridgehead on the eastern coast of Greece.